 The analytical results reported were carried out by SGS Del Peru S.A.C., an internationally recognized analytical service provider.
 A set of 52 elements was analyzed by SGS using ICP-AES and ICP-MS techniques after digestion by aquaregia.
 Scintillometer readings were taken using a Stel SPP2 scintillometer.
-The contents of this news release have been reviewed by Dr. Ron McMillan, P.Geo., a consultant to and director of the Company, and a Qualified Person as defined by National Instrument 43-101.
+The contents of this news release have been reviewed by Dr. Ron McMillan, P.Geo., a Qualified Person as defined by National Instrument 43-101.

-Selected Financial Data
+Selected Financial Data and Second Quarter Discussion